abjmorrison/scrapeit/sample_deployment/README.md

-This folder contains the scrapeIt module.
-If you are executing the serverless deployment, the Dockerfile found in this repo uses a pre-built image with scrapeIt installed.
+This folder contains a sample deployment of a scrapeIt app using a serverless deployment to AWS Lambda.